Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    in the first profile referred to as CMAF ingest.

-   In the second workflow in profile 2, the encoded media is ingested
+   In the second workflow using DASH or HLS ingest, the encoded media is ingested
    into an entity that does none or very minimal inspection
    or modification of the media content.
 The main aim